Delicious creamy cheesy vegan cream cheese! This easy recipe is divine spread on bread or crackers and ridiculously close to the ‘real thing’!

 It is extremely delicious served in all the usual ways, on breads, on crackers or on bagels!

-Soak some cashews in boiling water for an hour.
-I’m a fan of this method because you don’t have to try and remember far in advance that you want to make some vegan cream cheese!
+Soak raw cashews in hot water for an hour.
+Soaking them in hot water shortens the time they need to soak.
+I’m a fan of this method because you don’t have to try and remember too far in advance that you want to make some vegan cream cheese.

 As long as you have a bit more than an hour of lead time you can make it work.

-So soak them for an hour in the boiling water and then drain them and add to a blender with some lemon juice, coconut cream, white vinegar, salt and onion powder.
-Blend.
+So soak them for an hour in the boiling hot water and then drain them and add them to a blender with lemon juice, coconut cream, distilled white vinegar, salt and onion powder.

 You can use it right away, or you can just put it into a container and keep it in the fridge.